MoneyMax Title Loans logo

 MoneyMax Title Loans Review

-LoanStar Title Loans was founded in 1990 in Jonesboro, Georgia, and has operated for over 25 years as a title loan provider serving hardworking Americans who need emergency cash.
+LoanStar Title Loans was founded in 1990 in Jonesboro, Georgia, and has operated for over 25 years as a title loan provider serving hardworking Americans researching emergency-cash options.
 The company positions itself as helping consumers access funds by leveraging the equity in their vehicles, targeting those facing short-term financial needs.
 They operate multiple locations throughout the Houston metropolitan area, including Spring, Texas, indicating established regional presence and accessibility.

 However, title loans carry inherent risks: vehicle repossession is the primary consequence of default, making them high-stakes borrowing despite fast funding.
 The website provides limited detail on actual APR rates, terms, or borrower requirements beyond the fee schedule links.
 One reviewed location (5918 FM 1960 West) is permanently closed, indicating customers must verify current location availability.
 As a collateral-based lender in the emergency-cash category, LoanStar serves urgent needs but requires borrowers to risk vehicle ownership.